romi/romi-robots-docs/docs/plant_imager/how_to/reconstruct_plant_geom.md

 ## 3. Confirm the pipeline configuration

-The reconstruction pipeline reads a TOML file, for example `/data/ROMI/Romi_Fabfab/configs/pipeline.toml`.
+The reconstruction pipeline reads a TOML file (for example `/data/ROMI/configs/pipeline.toml`).

-Open it and make sure the sections that affect your data are set correctly:
+Open it and verify that the sections below match the characteristics of your dataset.

 | Section        | Typical things to check                                                        |
 |----------------|--------------------------------------------------------------------------------|